trulysimple/.github/CONTRIBUTING.md

 ## Branching

+Please open a new issue before you start working, or select an existing one.
-When selecting an issue to work on, please use the naming convention `issues/<issue_number>` to create your branch.
+When selecting an issue to work on, use the naming convention `issues/<issue_number>` to create your branch.

 ## Committing